 Study after study affirms–we are what we eat.
 Diet plays a big role in depression and other forms of mental illness.
 Sadly, people want the easy shortcut of supplements instead of a diet of real, whole foods, or they refuse to give up the foods […]

 Stressed out?
 Angry?
 In pain?
+Step away from that Xanax.
 Try this simple solution to calming your fight or flight instincts.

 Put your hands on your belly and take a few deep breathes into your belly